Pearls from artists* # 396

 J.F.
 Martel in Reclaiming Art in the Age of Artifice: A Treatise, Critique, and Call to Action

 Comments are welcome!

-Posted on April 1, 2020, in Art in general, Inspiration, Pearls from Artists, Quotes, Studio and tagged "Reclaiming Art in the Age of Artifice: A Treatise Critique and Call to Action", according, aesthetic objects, affirmation, amounts, appearance, appropriations, artifice, beyond, breaks, cornerstones, define, designed, desire, disclosure, distinction, emancipatory, everyday life, evolution, exceeds, exhibits, expression, freedom, function, hard-wired, hostile, human societies, indisputably, inherent, innately, innumerable, instrumental, interruption, JF Martel, manipualtion, modernity, multivalence, nonutilitarian, occurs, openness, overlook, perceived, plurality, primal, produced, purpose, quality, rational, reason, reduce, result, significations, subordinating, summarize, tendency, threatens, works of art.
+Posted on April 1, 2020, in 2020, Art in general, Inspiration, Pearls from Artists, Quotes, Studio and tagged "Reclaiming Art in the Age of Artifice: A Treatise Critique and Call to Action", according, aesthetic objects, affirmation, amounts, appearance, appropriations, artifice, beyond, breaks, cornerstones, define, designed, desire, disclosure, distinction, emancipatory, everyday life, evolution, exceeds, exhibits, expression, freedom, function, hard-wired, hostile, human societies, indisputably, inherent, innately, innumerable, instrumental, interruption, JF Martel, manipualtion, modernity, multivalence, nonutilitarian, occurs, openness, overlook, perceived, plurality, primal, produced, purpose, quality, rational, reason, reduce, result, significations, subordinating, summarize, tendency, threatens, works of art.
 Bookmark the permalink.
-Leave a comment.
+Comments Off on Pearls from artists* # 396.